 *Oat Flour: To make oat flour add 2 cups of old fashioned or rolled oats to a high-speed blender or food processer and blend into a fine flour.
 You can also order oat flour from Amazon.

-**Dutch-Process Cocoa Powder: I prefer to use dutch-process cocoa powder because it has a deeper, richer flavor.
+**Dutch-Process Cocoa Powder: I highly recommend using dutch-process cocoa powder because it has a deeper, richer flavor and it will give your muffins more moisture.
 I used this dutch-process cocoa powder, which you can order from Amazon.

 ***Coconut Sugar: I prefer to use the following coconut sugar from Amazon.